raghavgr/netCDF_tutorial/README.md

 - Go to your working directory and clone this repository
 - Use the existing `environment.yaml` to create your environment
-	- `conda create -f environment.yaml`
+	- `conda env create -f environment.yaml`
     - This command will install all the dependencies required for your project

 ### Setting up virtual environment from scratch